franky3er/TransferLight/README.md

 ## Demo

-A demo showcasing the effectiveness of a particular model can be run with the following command:
+A demo showcasing the effectiveness of a particular model can be run with the following command: <br>
 `python main.py demo -a <AGENT> -c <CHECKPOINT> -s <SCENARIO> -d <DEVICE>`
 - `<AGENT` is a placeholder for the name of the agent.
 - `<CHECKPOINT>` is a placeholder for the path to the model checkpoint.